Code-SameerKhan/Image-digits-classifier/README.md

 # Conclusion

-We can come to conclusion that our our SVM model can predict with 97.77% accurately
+We can come to conclusion that our our SVM model can predict with 97.77% accuracy